Alpha-VLLM/LLaMA2-Accessory/docs/examples/finetune/sg/gorilla.md

-## Demos of fine-tuned LLaMA2 using the gorilla tensorflow dataset.
+## Demos of finetuned LLaMA2 using the gorilla tensorflow dataset.

 ### **Instruction 1:**